 The increase in this risk results from the Company's activity, with an increase in the volume of premiums and reserves of contracts in the motor and fire lines, and the increase in catastrophe risk, which was impacted by the increase in business in the third party liability line of business.

 C.1.3.
 Workers' Compensation and Health underwriting risk

-In terms of weight, this is the fourth risk in the hierarchy of the underwriting risk modules.
+In terms of weight, this is the fourth risk for the Group, and of the three underwriting risks it is the risk with the lowest weight.